 - zest of 1 lemon

-- 1 can coconut milk, full fat
+- 1 (1) can coconut milk, regular or low fat

-- 4 tablespoons tomato paste
+- 4 tablespoons (4 tablespoons) tomato purée (tomato paste)

 - If your slow cooker has a searing setting or can go on the hob, then heat it over medium heat and add in a tablespoon of olive oil.
 Otherwise, heat a tablespoon of olive oil in a skillet.
 Remove the chicken from the marinade and brown the chicken on all sides.